An extraordinary story of how God created the universe according to the devil.

 The story of Adam and Eve has been told countless times by different authors.
 It was all like a repetition of what was said in the holy books.
 But this time the roles are changed, the role of Jesus is taken by the devil, who imitates his style, speaks just like him, performs miracles, but somehow cannot be crucified.

 Like Judas Iscariot, who wanted to regain his reputation in the newly discovered Gospel of Judas, the Devil, who is always accused but never allowed to defend himself, presents us with his own Bible in this work.
-He tells us the truth from his own perspective and shows the courage to go against God and say, "No, that's not what happened, that's what happened".
+He tells us the truth from his own perspective and shows the courage to go against God and say, "No, that's not what happened, this is what happened".

 In this way, while it becomes clear after centuries why God placed a prohibition and why this prohibition was violated, the devil himself answers the questions left unanswered by the holy books and the prophets.